-Some Times you may notice you are not connected to internet through Web browser and there is no program that may connect to online servers to download or upload any data, but high network activity can still be observed on taskmanager network activity.
+Some Times you may notice you are not connected to the internet through the Web browser and there is no program that may connect to online servers to download or upload any data, but high network activity can still be observed on task manager network activity.

 - Is there any Windows update at that moment?

 - Is there any program or application that’s downloading or uploading any data?